azintel/omneuro/docs/OBSERVABILITY.md

 - **Single source of truth.** CloudWatch is the system of record.
 - **Fast feedback.** Errors must surface within seconds.
 - **Minimal noise.** Logs should be actionable, not spammy.
+- **Correct user context.** Observability setup and verification commands must be executed as the `ubuntu` user with `sudo` in SSM sessions.

 ---